 A Weekend with Suzanne Clothier

 Since 1977 Suzanne Clothier has worked professionally with animals, with a deep, broadly varied background of experience including obedience training, agility, Search & Rescue, kennel management, and program development.
 She is well respected for her humane, effective Relationship Centered Training (RCT™) approach to dogs and the people that love them.
+As always, Suzanne's sense of humor and compassionate approach plus her keen observation skills will make for a memorable and educational event.

 Suzanne’s innovative training work includes: